Berberosaurus

-Berberosaurus (meaning "Berber lizard", in reference to the Berbers of Morocco) is a genus of neotheropod dinosaur, possibly a ceratosaur, from the Early Toarcian-age (Lower Jurassic) Azilal Formation found in the High Atlas of Toundoute, Ouarzazate, Morocco.
+Berberosaurus (meaning "Berber lizard", in reference to the Berbers of Morocco) is a genus of neotheropod dinosaur, possibly a ceratosaur, from the Toarcian-age (Lower Jurassic) "Toundoute Continental Series" (Azilal Formation) found in the Central High Atlas of Toundoute, Ouarzazate, Morocco.
 The type species of the genus Berberosaurus is B. liassicus, in reference to the Lias epoch.
 Berberosaurus might be the oldest known ceratosaur, and is based on partial postcranial remains.
+This genus represents the oldest formally identified theropod from the North of Africa, as well one of the few from the region in the Early Jurassic.